joncox123/MotoButtons/README.md

 # MotoButtons

+Work on MotoButtons 2 has started.
+The new [repository is here](https://github.com/joncox123/MotoButtons2/tree/main).

 ### Updates
 - 3/24/2024: MotoButtons 2 design is starting.
 This will include a 3D printed case with mount, commercial waterproof 4-way joystick, 3 buttons (non-LED) and separate RGB LED to indicate modes.
 Rechargeable LiPo battery is being considered as an option.
 - 3/4/2024: Media (music) mode has been added as a forth mode.